blablabliam/ZapCapture/README.md

 <!-- DESIGN DESCRIPTION -->
 ## Design

-Currently, the program takes a folder full of videos and uses OpenCV to detect differences between frames.
+Currently, ZapCapture takes a folder full of videos and uses OpenCV to detect differences between frames.
 If the difference exceeds a user-defined threshold, then the image is saved as a jpg.
-You can tune the threshold to suit your individual video; on a ten minute video, this program can extract less than a hundred frames or several thousand, depending on the threshold.
+You can tune the threshold to suit your individual video; on a ten minute video, ZapCapture can extract less than a hundred frames or several thousand, depending on the threshold.
+Sequences of frames will also be saved as a gif file, so that you can watch strikes happen in slow-motion.

 <p align="center">
   <img src="images/LightningAnalyzerGUI.png" alt="GUI design">